citrix/workspace-windows-vcsdk/docs/programming-reference.md

 Currently there is only one flag defined.
 See the SENDDATA_\* enum:

-* SENDDATA_NOTIFY: If this flag is set, and when the SendData return code is CLIENT_ERROR_NO_OUTBUF indicating that the engine had no buffers to accommodate the outbound packet, the engine will notify the virtual driver later when it can retry the send operation.
+-  SENDDATA_NOTIFY: If this flag is set,and when the SendData return code is CLIENT_ERROR_NO_OUTBUF indicating that the engine had no buffers to accommodate the outbound packet, the engine will notify the virtual driver later when it can retry the send operation.
 The notification occurs via the DriverPoll method.

 ### Return Value

 The SendData function will return one of the following values:

-* CLIENT_STATUS_SUCCESS:
+-  CLIENT_STATUS_SUCCESS:
-	* The data was copied into virtual write buffers.
+    -  The data was copied into virtual write buffers.
-	* The user's buffer is free.
+    -  The user's buffer is free.
-	* No callback will occur, even if the SENDDATA_NOTIFY flag is set.
+    -  No callback will occur, even if the SENDDATA_NOTIFY flag is set.
-	* The next SendData call can be issued immediately.
+    -  The next SendData call can be issued immediately.
-* CLIENT_ERROR_NO_OUTBUF:
+-  CLIENT_ERROR_NO_OUTBUF:
-	* The virtual write could not be scheduled (out of VirtualWrite buffers).
+    -  The virtual write could not be scheduled (out of VirtualWrite buffers).
 If a notification was requested, DriverPoll will be driven with the notification at some later time when the virtual driver should retry sending.
-    * If no notification was requested, the virtual driver should return from DriverPoll and wait for the next poll before retrying the send.
+    -  If no notification was requested, the virtual driver should return from DriverPoll and wait for the next poll before retrying the send.
 This assumes that the virtual driver had selected the polled mode of operation.

-* CLIENT_ERROR_BUFFER_STILL_BUSY: If the user has called SendData requesting a notification, and the return code was CLIENT_ERROR_NO_OUTBUF, the user must not issue another SendData call until the notification has occurred.
-If another call is issued before the notification occurs, the CLIENT_ERROR_BUFFER_STILL_BUSY return code will result.
+-  CLIENT_ERROR_BUFFER_STILL_BUSY: If the user has called SendData requesting a notification, and the return code was CLIENT_ERROR_NO_OUTBUF, the user must not issue another SendData call until the notification has occurred.
+If another call is issued before the notification occurs, the     `CLIENT_ERROR_BUFFER_STILL_BUSY` return code will result.

-* CLIENT_ERROR_*: Any other error should cause the virtual driver and the session to close.
+-  CLIENT_ERROR_*: Any other error should cause the virtual driver and the session to close.

-!!!tip "Note"
+> Note
+>
-		If the user has specified HPC_VD_OPTIONS_NO_POLLING in the HPC channel options, then the virtual driver must assume that its DriverPoll function will not be called again after receiving one of these errors.
+> If the user has specified HPC_VD_OPTIONS_NO_POLLING in the HPC channel options, then the virtual driver must assume that its DriverPoll function will not be called again after receiving one of these errors.